Intro-CS-App-Dev-and-Deploy/Drawing-a-Rectangle/README.md

 - Pick a screen size & orientation
 - Draw a rectangle in the middle of the canvas
 - Add hardcoded and random colours
-- Introduce dark & light modes
+- Introduce dark & light Mode
+- Introduce Night Reading Mode

 ## Instructions, Vocabulary, & Explanations (Including URLs and IDE Use)
+- Start with a paper Case Study built on paperfolding to understand approximate faction or ratio values
 - IDE Color Selector: Tools / Color Selector
 - See Processing.org for additional parameters like opacity